Passaic Red Devils

-The Passaic Red Devils (also known as the Reds) were an American basketball team based in the Bronx, New York that was a member of the American Basketball League.
+The Passaic Red Devils (formerly known as the Patterson Panthers and Trenton Bengals) was a short lived American basketball team based in the Bronx, New York that was a member of the American Basketball League.

 The team was initially known as the Paterson Panthers and based in Paterson, New Jersey, but changed their name to the Trenton Bengals on December 13, 1935.
 They took on the name Passiac Red Devils on January 2, 1936.